bitprj/BitU-3WBootCamp/Week 2 - Working with Data using Pandas/Week2_README.md

 - Import data and create Dataframes
 - Gather information about the dataset
-- Set an index for the dataset
+- Set a custom index for the dataset
 - Select specific data using indexing
 - Remove columns, rows, or NaN (None) values from data
+- Analyze unique values
 - Filter the dataset based on your criteria
 - Use aggregation functions such as groupby on the data